v-marsh/CIUK_Bristol2/README.md

 And example email can be seen in the email example.txt file in the git repo

-and results can be found in the /benchmark folder within /Images
+and results can be found in the /Images folder, called Unknown(x).png where x goes from 1-8....we were rushing xD
 ## Challenge 2

 For Challenge 2, the best approach seemed to be cloning the gromacs git repository, compiling and running the program.